North Cyprus to reopen beach abandoned in no-man's land since 1974 conflict

 Several peacemaking efforts have made no significant progress and the discovery of offshore energy resources has complicated efforts to resolve the island’s partition.

-Additional reporting by Ali Kucukgocmen in Istanbul; Writing by Daren Butler; Editing by Jonathan Spicer and Mark Heinrich
+Additional reporting by Ali Kucukgocmen in Istanbul; Writing by Daren Butler; Editing by Jonathan Spicer, Mark Heinrich and Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.